dhanushka2001/OpenGL-3D-Render-Recorder/README.md

       }
   }
   ```
 * Writing frames to FFmpeg via ``popen()`` can be I/O bound, so performance depends on your disk and CPU speed.
 However, this is a major improvement over trying to render PNGs every frame at runtime, which is immensely I/O bound.
+[This Stack Overflow answer](https://stackoverflow.com/a/19071087) outlined steps to doing real-time video encoding, however they recommended using ``libavcodec`` and ``libavformat`` as "these are the libraries upon which ``ffmpeg`` is actually built, and will allow you to encode video and store it in a standard stream/interchange format (e.g. RIFF/AVI) without using a separate program".
+The general steps are as follows:
+1. Pick a container format and CODEC
+2. Start filling a buffer with your still frames
+3. Periodically encode your buffer of still frames and write to your output (packet writing in MPEG terms)
+     * You will do this either when the buffer becomes full, or every n-many ms; you might prefer one over the other depending on whether you want to stream your video live or not.
+4. When your program terminates flush the buffer and close your stream

 * OpenGL reads pixels starting from the bottom-left of the window, but many image or video formats expect pixels to start from the top-left (i.e., row 0 is at the top).
 This was done for the PNG sequence using the ``stbi_flip_vertically_on_write(true);`` function call in the render loop, likewise with the function call ``flipFrameVertically(frame.data());`` for each frame of the real-time encoded video.

 ## License